Geothermal in Mexico: The Ring of Fire

 Geothermal In Mexico: The Ring Of Fire

-Mexico is located over the Ring of Fire, extracting heat from the earth can be both economic and feasible.
+Mexico is located over the Ring of Fire, and extracting heat from the earth can be both economic and feasible.

-Earth’s natural heat reserves are immense.
+Earth's natural heat reserves are immense.
 The Electric Power Research Institute (EPRI) has estimated the stored thermal energy below the continental crust to be roughly 5 million times the global electricity consumed.
-Mexico is located over the Ring of Fire, extracting heat from the earth can be both economic and feasible.
+Mexico is located over the Ring of Fire, and extracting heat from the earth can be both economic and feasible.

 Mexico is committed to expanding geothermal energy as part of its strategies to reach its clean energy targets.
-Although most geothermal plans are owned by the state’s Federal Electricity Commission (CFE), Mexico has implemented a set of regulations that encourage private developers to participate in the electric market.
+Although most geothermal plants are owned by the state's Federal Electricity Commission (CFE), Mexico has implemented a set of regulations that encourage private developers to participate in the electric market.

 Regulations and Permitting